IsmaelTrocha/Evolution-Code/README.md

 <details>
 <summary><b>Spring Boot</b></summary>

-Spring Boot is a framework for building Java-based enterprise applications.
+-  Spring Boot is a framework for building Java-based enterprise applications.
 It simplifies the process of building production-ready applications and provides a convention-over-configuration approach.

 <details>

 <blockquote>
   <summary><b>Dependencies</b></summary>
-  - **Spring Boot Starter Web:** Used for building web applications, including RESTful applications using Spring MVC.
-  - **Spring Boot Starter Data JPA:** Provides support for the Java Persistence API (JPA) for data access.
-  - **Spring Boot Starter Test:** Includes testing libraries like JUnit and Mockito for unit testing.
+  - Spring Web
+  - Spring Data JPA
+  - Spring Starter Test
+  - H2 Database (To storage all data in memory)
+  - Lombok

 </blockquote>